 Every room has at least one door.
 If your desk is against the wall—and your webcam is facing the rest of the room—there’s probably one behind you.

 There’s nothing necessarily wrong with having a door in your background, unless you’re absolutely sure no one will use it.
-With so many families in close quarters these days, it’s only a matter of time before someone accidentally walks in during your call.
 To avoid this possibility, take a quick survey of the room for other potential angles.

 The same goes for closet doors.
 If you have no other option, make sure the door is closed.
-You want whatever personal items that do show up in your background to be carefully curated—not randomly tossed in over the space of the past few weeks.
+You want whatever personal items that do show up in your background to be carefully curated.

 2. Political, Athletic & National Statements

-Many of us have causes we champion or organizational affiliations that we’re passionate about.
-While these things may be a big part of our identity, they needn’t be broadcast in a professional setting..
+Many of us have causes we champion, teams we love, or organizational affiliations that we’re passionate about.
+While these things may be a big part of our identity, they needn’t be broadcast in a professional setting.

-If you have pictures, posters, or other items in your background that represent a pet cause, consider how it may be interpreted by others.
-For example, it may not be beneficial to have multiple pro-America signage visible if you’re interacting with (or selling to) international organizations.
+It’s important to consider how pictures, posters, or other items in your background that represent a cause may be interpreted by others.
+For example, it may not be beneficial to have multiple pro-America items visible if you’re interacting with (or selling to) international organizations.
 Even if the item is seemingly innocuous and unlikely to offend anyone, ask yourself if it positively contributes to the image you want to convey.
+For professional home office backgrounds it’s best to err on the side of caution.

 Never worry about your background for a video conference again!
 Configure your Anyvoo webcam backdrop today.